From Personas to Talks: Revisiting the Impact of Personas on LLM-Synthesized Emotional Support Conversations: Impact of Persona on LLM-simulated Emotional Support Dialogues (RQ3)

 \subsection{Human Evaluation}

 To intuitively reveal the impact of persona on LLM-simulated emotional support conversations, we conduct human evaluation by comparing the generated dialogues with and without persona traits, using the following indicators: Annotators evaluate the dialogues based on the following metrics: (1) \textbf{Suggestion} evaluates how effectively the supporter provided helpful advice.
 (2) \textbf{Consistency} assesses whether participants consistently maintained their roles and exhibit coherent behavior.
 (3) \textbf{Comforting} examines the supporter's ability to provide emotional support to the seeker.
 (4) \textbf{Identification} determines which supporter delved deeper into the seeker's situation and was more effective in identifying issues.
 (5) \textbf{Overall} assesses the overall performance about these two groups of dialogues.
 We recruited 10 native English speakers from undergraduate students in various disciplines, who had previously completed various annotation tasks and were experienced in the field.
-Each evaluator was compensated with a standard hourly wage and was fully informed about the tasks they needed to complete.
+Each evaluator was compensated at a rate of approximately 20 USD per hour and was fully informed about the tasks they needed to complete.
 They reviewed 50 randomly selected groups of instances from the generated dialogues with and without personas.

 The result of human evaluation is shown in Table \ref{tab:human-compare}.
 Except for the Consistency indicator, which showed similar performance for both dialogue groups, the dialogues generated with personas outperformed those without.
 Based on dialogue strategies and observations, we believe that the dialogues generated with personas are better at using rhetorical questions to identify the seeker's issues and gently offer suggestions, making the conversations more in-depth and comforting.